MicrosoftDocs/win32/desktop-src/direct3darticles/high-dynamic-range.md

 When creating your swap chain using the CreateSwapChainForHwnd/Composition/CoreWindow methods, you must use the DXGI flip model by selecting either the DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL or DXGI_SWAP_EFFECT_FLIP_DISCARD option, which makes your swap chain eligible for advanced color processing from DWM and various fullscreen optimizations.
 For more information, refer to the following topic: [For best performance, use DXGI flip model](../direct3ddxgi/for-best-performance--use-dxgi-flip-model.md).

-### Option 1: Use FP16 pixel format and scRGB color space
+### Option 1: Use FP16 Pixel Format and scRGB Color Space

 Windows 10 supports two main combinations of pixel format and color space for advanced color.
 Select one based on your app’s specific requirements.